bradleyboyuyang/Optimal-Hedging/README.md

 - $\nu$: volatility of volatility (volvol)
 - $\theta$: shift parameter to avoid negative rates

+The SABR model gains its popularity due to its ability to capture the volatility smile observed in the market.
+It is a common practice to set $\beta=0.5$ for interest rate derivatives and $\beta=1$ for equity options.

 ### Optimal Delta Hedging

 The SABR delta is given by